Our Employees

 Tess “Heir Apparent” Neel

 Tess is also the team director of the Castle Rock Youth Cycling Club and often leads rides during clinics and practices.
-And whenever a spare moment arises, she can be found on the slopes schussing down the hill at breakneck speeds or on her bike with the wind at her back and the sun on her face.
-Tess’ motto: The Mountains are Calling.
+Whenever a spare moment arises, she can be found on the slopes schussing down the hill at breakneck speeds, or on her bike with the wind at her back and the sun on her face.